Introduction to the Sine Wave

 A sine wave oscillates with regular frequency and amplitude.
 We have learned about frequency—the number of cycles the wave completes in one second.
 Amplitude indicates how far the wave deviates from its position of rest.

 The amplitude of the tuning fork’s sound wave would depend on how hard we struck the fork.
-If we struck it with greater force, the fork’s arms would move with greater amplitude, and greater pressure would move through the air.
+More force would cause the fork’s arms to move with greater amplitude, and more extreme pressure levels would move through the air.

 Figure 1.2 illustrates the characteristics of a sine wave on a graph.